le717/codetri-webhook/README.md

 Because of this architecture, a Service can be written for practically any website, and there can be any number of Hooks defined that use a single Service, but with Hook having their own tasks.
 For more details and a working example, a sample Service and Hook are available.

+## Creating a service/hook

+1. TODO: Write this section

 ## Required Secrets

 - Flask secret key (`SECRET_KEY`)